adventuremagic123/PF1e-And-3.5-Framework-For-MapTool/README.md

 # Future Releases Of This Framework
 I enjoy working on this framework, though because I am currently running campaigns that involve flying, levitation, and terrain elements such as hills, trees, forests, valleys, depressions, sink holes, cliffs, rivers, things under water, etc., I cannot run my campaigns effectively with MapTool, even though MapTool remains my favorite VTT.
 I have requested feature #2004.
 Therefore, this situation slows me down with respect to doing additional releases for this framework.

 Just as I said above.
-If you want to take this framework and start your own project because I am just too slow with your feature or bug fix requests, go for it -- just please respect my license agreement.
-Also, as I said, I put a huge amount of time into this.
+If you want to take this framework and start your own project because I am just too slow with your feature or bug fix requests, go for it -- just please respect my license agreement because I put a huge amount of time into this.
+Thank you!